Love by Machine by Octave One

 Entitled Love by Machine, the album’s name is a nod to the fact that the Burden brothers are such revered masters of their hardware.
 This is Love by Machine by Octave One.

 Things open up with the loose metallic percussive line that is In Mono, which sets the machine made tone and is filled with promise.
 Locator then immediately gets to action with a gallivanting techno kick and various synth lines wrapping round each other as you get sucked into the groove.
-Just Don’t Speak (Midnight Sun Redub) is a more deep and house leaning track with big feel good piano keys and slithering synths that will get hands in the air.
-Proving they have real range, 7 B4 Dawn is a moody and reserved cut with subtle acid pricks, hip swinging claps and a spaced out dead of night feel.
+Just Don’t Speak (Midnight Sun Redub) is a more deep and house leaning track with big feel-good piano keys and slithering synths that will get hands in the air.
+Proving they have real range, 7 B4 Dawn is moody and reserved cut with subtle acid pricks, hip-swinging claps, and a spaced-out dead of the night feel.

 Octave One - Love by Machine

 6. Sounds of Jericho